loftwah/devops-refresher/README.md

 - Each demo is a directory in `aws-labs/demo-apps/`
 - Includes `README.md`, Terraform, Dockerfile, and app code

-1. Rails or Go API → ECS Fargate
+1. Rails, Go, or Python API → ECS Fargate

    - Push image to ECR
    - Deploy service behind ALB